dev0jha/folix/README.md

    ```

 3. **How it works**:
-   - Users can click "Sign in with GitHub" on the landing page
+   - Users can sign in with GitHub using Better Auth
-   - After authentication, their GitHub access token is securely stored
+   - After authentication, their access token is securely stored
-   - When viewing their own portfolio, private repositories are automatically included
+   - Private repositories are automatically included in their portfolio
    - The system uses the user's token to fetch both public and private repos
-   - Other users' portfolios will only show public repositories (as expected)
+   - Other users' portfolios will only show public repositories

-4. **Server-side token (optional)**:
-   - You can still set `GITHUB_TOKEN` for server-side operations
-   - This is used as a fallback when no user is authenticated
-   - Useful for public portfolio generation without user login

 ### Database Connection Issues